 Models to success

 Through experience and innovative ideas from our member congregations, we’ve learned that not all solutions to homelessness look the same.
 We have a number of different models for providing housing to homeless children and their families.

-With congregations, we manage two partnership houses: Our Saviour’s and Disciples House in Bellingham, and Grace House in Blaine.
+With congregations, we manage three partnership houses: Our Saviour’s and Disciples House in Bellingham, and Grace House in Blaine.
 We’ve also embarked on a partnership with the City of Ferndale, offering two additional transitional homes, Ferndale House, for families needing shelter in that city.
 Another model includes the eight Interfaith Homes under the ownership of Interfaith Coalition : a fourplex, a single-family home called Little House and a triplex called Our House in Ferndale.

 Interfaith housing is the first step on a family’s path to starting over.